 Behavioral Science Curriculum

 The behavioral science curriculum has long been a strong foundation of our program.
 Our family physician, nurse practitioner, and physician assistant faculty actively integrate responsiveness to the emotional needs of patients and their families into their teaching and practices, including working closely with the behavioral science faculty located at each FMC.
 Behavioral health care and education are not relegated only to behavioral science faculty.
 Physician faculty recognize, value, practice, and teach the role of the biopsychosocial approach.
-Integrative medicine faculty provide expertise in mind-body-spirit wellness and the importance of a patient-guided approach to healing.
+Integrative health faculty provide expertise in mind-body-spirit wellness and the importance of a patient-guided approach to healing.

 Community Health Curriculum